jeanbaptistemora/fluidattacks-universe2/docs/src/docs/criteria/compliance/pcidss.md

     - [362.
 Assign MFA mechanisms to a single account](/criteria/requirements/362)

-1. PCI DSS v3.2.1 - Requirement 7.1.1 - Define access needs for each role
+- 7.1.1 - Define access needs for each role

     - [095.
 Define users with privileges](/criteria/requirements/095)